Logo preload

 Here are some questions that might help:

-• Are slips, trips, or falls possible?
+• Firstly, are slips, trips, or falls possible?

 • Could the employee’s clothes or body parts get caught between objects?